getodk/docs/odkx-src/xlsx-converter-using.rst

 .. _xlsx-using-create-load-survey:

-Creating and Loading a Form into ODK Survey
+Creating and Loading a Form into ODK-X Survey
 ---------------------------------------------

 Below are the steps to create a new form from the *exampleForm*: